GeneralKenobiego/vedro-logs-checker/README.md

-            search_for = ["ERROR", "CRITICAL"]  # Substrings to check in logs ignore_prefixes = ["try to", "experimental"]  # Scenarios with these prefixes will be ignored fail_when_found = True  # If True, test is marked as FAILED when substrings are found project_name = "my_project"  # Only check containers with this name.
+            search_for = ["ERROR", "CRITICAL"]  # Substrings to check in logs ignore_prefixes = ["try to", "experimental"]  # Scenarios with these prefixes will be ignored fail_when_found = True  # If True, test is marked as FAILED when substrings are found project_name = "my_project"  # Only check containers with this substring in the name.
 To check all running containers just don't specify the value

 ```